Jim Kennan

 James Harley Kennan SC (25 February 1946 – 4 August 2010) was an Australian politician and later adjunct professor of law at Deakin University.

 Kennan earned a Master of Laws from the University of Melbourne.
 He was a member of parliament between 1982 and 1993, initially in the Victorian Legislative Council, and then in the Legislative Assembly as the member for Broadmeadows and was Deputy Premier of Victoria from 1990 to 1992.

 After the defeat of the Labor Party Government at the 1992 state election, and the later retirement of leader Joan Kirner in March 1993 he became the Leader of the Opposition until his shock retirement from Parliament three months later.
 He was succeeded as leader and member for Broadmeadows by a former member of the Legislative Council, John Brumby.
+To date, Kennan is the last Victorian Labor leader who did not become Premier.

-Kennan is the last ALP leader who did not become Premier.
+In the early 1990s, Kennan was identified as part of the informal "Victorian Independents" faction within the ALP, along with John Button, Michael Duffy and Barry Jones.

 He worked as a Senior Counsel in the Victorian legal system, most notably representing Jack Thomas at his re-trial on terrorism charges in late 2008.